virtual-cast/Zenject/README.md

 Container.Bind<IInitializable>().To<Foo>().AsSingle();
 ```

-Or if you don't want to have to always remember which interfaces your class implements, you can use the <a href="#all-interfaces-shortcuts">shortcut described here</a>
+Or if you don't want to have to always remember which interfaces your class implements, you can use the [shortcut described here](#all-interfaces-shortcuts)

 The `Foo.Initialize` method would then be called after the entire object graph is constructed and all constructors have been called.

 Note that the constructors for the initial object graph are called during Unity's Awake event, and that the `IInitializable.Initialize` methods are called immediately on Unity's Start event.
 Using `IInitializable` as opposed to a constructor is therefore more in line with Unity's own recommendations, which suggest that the Awake phase be used to set up object references, and the Start phase be used for more involved initialization logic.

-This can also be better than using constructors or `[Inject]` methods because the initialization order is customizable in a similar way to `ITickable`, as explained <a href="#update--initialization-order">here</a>.
+This can also be better than using constructors or `[Inject]` methods because the initialization order is customizable in a similar way to `ITickable`, as explained [here](#update--initialization-order).

 ```csharp
 public class Ship : IInitializable